gowthammk/GLM/README.md

 Task 2: Conduct primilinary analyses and draw tentative conclusions.

-Task 3: Fit a logistic regression model to the numbers of behaviour changes usig the other four variables as explanatory variables.
+Task 3: Fit a logistic regression model to the numbers of behaviour changes using the other four variables as explanatory variables.
 Use forward selection to consider all possible two-way interactions.
 Use likelihood ratio test to assess the significance of these interactions.

 Task 4: Present the final model.